dnhgff/goosebump/README.md

 goosebump
 =========

-this is just a tiny main function that fires off [mongoose http server](https://code.google.com/p/mongoose/). i use it tou make deploying static content to heroku/dokku/deis simple
+this is just a tiny main function that fires off [mongoose http server](https://code.google.com/p/mongoose/). i use it to make deploying static content to heroku/dokku/deis simple

 uses
 ----